WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 ***
 ## R1D7 2020-01-07 <a name="R1D7"/>
 **Today's Progress**:
-- Playing around in Google Earth Engine GEE, with scripts for Canadian Datasets: NRC_CDEM, NASA/ORNL/DAYMET_V3 (learned to change date range, map centre & zoom)
+- Playing around in **Google Earth Engine GEE**, with scripts for Canadian Datasets: NRC_CDEM, NASA/ORNL/DAYMET_V3 (learned to change date range, map centre & zoom)

 **Thoughts:**
 - would like to know how to export the map image created